parassikka77/PluralSight_React-Redux/README.md

 ## About The Project

 This is a rapid feedback development environment that runs linting and tests, transpiles modern JavaScript, runs a local webserver, opens the application, and reloads changes when you hit save.
 Major libraries used React, Redux, and React Router.
+You can manage courses or some related list of data stored in the DB, and add, update or dekete the courses.

-## Technologies Learnt
+## Domain Explored

+### react-router-dom
+- Implemented routing between different pages of the website.

+### react-hooks
+- useState()
+- use Effect()

+### react-redux
+- Implemented actions, reduers and configured store using react-redux library.
+- Understood the concept of immutability.
+- Learned to use redux middleware (react-thunk) for asynchronous calls to api.

+### mock api
+- Used a mock JSON api for the development phase.
+- Created a mock DB to which api referenced.

+### testing
+- react & redux testing are also implemented in the code.
+- Used JEST, enzyme and react-testing-library as the framework and helping libraries.